-Arch-Enemy: The Cooper Clan as a whole serve as Clockwerk's.
+- Arch-Enemy: The Cooper Clan as a whole serve as Clockwerk's.

-Karmic Thief: The Coopers largely limit their jobs and heists to robbing other criminals blind.
+- Karmic Thief: The Coopers largely limit their jobs and heists to robbing other criminals blind.
 As Sly puts it, there's no honor, challenge, or fun in stealing from civilians; stealing from a master criminal is a real test.

-No Name Given: His name is never mentioned in-game.
+- No Name Given: His name is never mentioned in-game.
 However, an article out of a Disney magazine mentioned him as "Connor".
 While this is considered non-canonical, he was again referred to by that name in Playstation All Stars Battle Royale.
 No official confimration has been given.

-The Rival: Apparently Le Paradox considers him something like this to his father, causing him to hate the Cooper Clan.
+- The Rival: Apparently Le Paradox considers him something like this to his father, causing him to hate the Cooper Clan.
 What makes this hilarious is that the Cooper Family doesn't even know about them.

-Plot Hole: A minor one.
+- Plot Hole: A minor one.
 One has to wonder whether Sly's father actually created the laser trap in his own portion of the Vault Gauntlet, or simply coined up the design; because if the player looks closely, the Cooper insignia is displayed on the computer monitor.
 This implies competency in hacking skills, despite Dr. M being the established Smart Guy of the former gang.

 - This, however, could constitute to Fridge Brilliance; having Sly's father be a whiz with computers may have sparked Dr. M's feelings of not being needed in the group, causing an argument and inevitable breakup in the gang.

 An ancestor from 13th century England.
 He is a bombastic, arrogant knight and a cunning thief who fought with a lance in the shape of the Cooper crook.
 When a mysterious figure known as the Black Tyrant came to town, Galleth was imprisoned in a "Mad Circus" and forced to play the humiliating role of a jester.
 Thieves In Time

 Sly's ninja ancestor from Feudal Japan.
 He created the Ninja Spire Jump and implemented Japanese artwork of himself in his part of the vault.
 His weapons were two small canes, resembling hooked sais (a Japanese dagger).
 He used the Spire Jump to sneak into heavily fortified castles in Japan.
 He often speaks in cryptic, though long-winded and confusing philosophical notions.